cartoon-raccoon/cogsy/README.md

 - OAuth2 integration, eliminating the need for a user token.
 - Make the update function multithreaded, resulting in faster update times for users with larger collections.
 - An option to read user collection data from a CSV file (Discogs supports downloading collection data as a CSV file).
 This would prove to be useful for users with larger collections.

+## Credits
+[gyscos](https://github.com/gyscos) for the Cursive library that the user interface is built on.
+Thank you for this amazing crate, and for your assistance on Reddit.

+Cogsy was heavily inspired by [dijo](https://github.com/NerdyPepper/dijo) by NerdyPepper.
+It was this project that inspired me to learn Rust in the first place, and this is the first major project I've built, not just in Rust, but ever.
+This entire project owes its existence to him.
+Thank you sir.